secretstartups/handbook/culture/inclusion/tmrg-gitlab-women/mentorship-program/index.html.md

 ## Mentee requirements

-- You're a woman-identifying or non-binary team member at GitLab.
+- You're a woman-identifying, including all women and trans women, or non-binary team member at GitLab.
 - You have been with GitLab for at least 3 months at the time of application
 - You have availability in your schedule to meet with your mentor on a bi-weekly basis for at least 30 minute meetings for the entire length of the program
 - You plan to make every effort to attend all live trainings included in the program structure